joagre/ratatoskr/ideas/satie.md

 The short story without any preamble:

-A Satoe module can define as many top-level functions as needed, whether exported or not.
+A Satie module can define as many top-level functions as needed, whether exported or not.
 However, it's advisable to define functions as member functions within structs to prevent cluttering of the global function namespace.